How to Prepare a Door to Install a Door Lock

 Select the backset on the template/jig.
 The backset is the distance from the edge of the door to the center of the hole.
 Typically it’s either 2 3/8 inches or 2 3/4 inches.

 Align the template so it’s centered on the line you drew earlier.
 The template we recommended has a hole so you can clearly see the line at center.
 Then secure it to the door.

 Now use the 2 1/8 inch hole saw that came with the installation kit, drill the hole (bore the door) for the lock body.
-Locksmith Tip: To prevent the door from splintering drill halfway through one side then drill the rest from the other side.
+Locksmith Tip: To prevent the door from splintering drill halfway through one side and then drill the rest from the other side.

-Now you will need to cut out the edge of the door for the latch plate.
+Next, you will need to cut out the edge of the door for the latch plate.
 There are a couple of possibilities here:

 1. Use the latch plate that came with the locks and trace it on the edge of the door.
 Then use a chisel to chisel out for the latch plate.
 It is important to use a good, sharp chisel for this.
 Our locksmiths prefer the Dewalt chisel found here on Amazon.

 2. Your lock may have come with a template for the latch plate or you can get them on Amazon.
 The template is secured to the two pilot holes you drilled earlier and a drill with a router bit can be used to carve out the outside edge of the plate.
 Then the chisel is used to take out the middle.
 If you got a template with your lock, this will make for a much nicer installation.